New technology deployed in annual Las Vegas Valley homeless census

 The homeless census, mandated by the U.S. Department of Housing and Urban Development, is crucial for the county to receive federal aid directed toward homeless programs.
 This year, Nevada received more than $16 million in federal grants for 50 existing programs, with Clark County receiving more than $13 million.

-The sheltered homeless were counted Tuesday night, and the unsheltered homeless youth and adults, instead of at night, were counted Wednesday morning.
+The sheltered homeless were counted Tuesday night, and the unsheltered homeless youth and adults were counted Wednesday morning instead of at night.
 Those in rural areas will be counted on Thursday.

 “We’re hoping to get a much higher sampling doing it this way, which will give us more robust data,” said Michele Fuller-Hallauer, social services manager.